 A great showcase of the audio block can be found in a story called Sounds of the Wild West.
 In this story, Montana State University’s Acoustic Atlas takes readers on a journey through the natural soundscape of Montana’s four main ecosystems.
 Inline audio serves as a way for readers to better understand the biological diversity of Montana.
 Linking sounds to photos and text about the animals that make them adds a memorable quality to the information.

 The voice of an individual can be powerful for listeners.
 Narrative audio is often in the first person and this voice takes center stage, as the Grand Canyon Trust demonstrates in their story titled Voices of the Grand Canyon.
 In this story map Native communities speak about the meaning of the Grand Canyon region to the people who have inhabited it for much longer than anyone else.
 Such a storytelling technique is memorable and stays with readers.
 We’re connected with this place through the voices of individuals and it elevates a first-person perspective that’s often lost in text.

 Another use for inline audio is to provide accompanying narration to a story.
 Doing so can be especially helpful when stories are geared towards audiences at lower reading levels, or who may have impaired vision.
 The StoryMaps team’s Lara Winegar used this technique to great effect in her story, Meet the Grizzly Bear, which was written for an early elementary school audience and provides the option for those readers to listen along with strategically placed inline audio clips.

 How to add inline audio

-ArcGIS StoryMaps also gives authors the option to upload an MP3 file into the background of a docked sidecar slide.
+ArcGIS StoryMaps also gives authors the option to upload an MP3 or WAV file into the background of a sidecar slide.
 (Note that, out of courtesy, sidecar background audio requires the reader to make an initial choice to unmute background audio within the story, after which all background audio in the story will play automatically as the reader scrolls to it.)